t-dedah/project-reports-action/docs/configuration.md

 Give the config file a name (just used for logging etc).
 Note: Might remove and just use path.

+Column mappings allow board columns to be mapped to logical stages.
+The tool will also fuzzy match which means if you're inexact with casing, spaces, missing emojis etc., it will still match.
+It breaks into alphanumeric words and matches all words in the mapping to words in the column name.
+So, for example, an 'in progress' mapping will match an 'In-progress ' column.

 ### Output

 Output is the path where the reports and the data generated will be written.